yoannisj/propref-parser/Readme.md

 ### Dynamic property values

-Using template strings and the [parser]() option, you can get dynamic property values, based on the other values in your object properties:
+Using template strings and the [parser]() option, you can get dynamic property values, based on expressions using property references:

 ```js
 var PropRefParser = require('crossref-obj');